 [cluster1-node1 ~] # pcs constraint ticket add apacheticket apachegroup [cluster2-node1 ~] # pcs constraint ticket add apacheticket apachegroup

 You can enter the following command to display the currently configured ticket constraints.

 Grant the ticket you created for this setup to the first cluster.

 Note that it is not necessary to have defined ticket constraints before granting a ticket.
 Once you have initially granted a ticket to a cluster, then Booth takes over ticket management unless you override this manually with the

 pcs booth ticket revokecommand.
-For information on the
+For information about the

 pcs boothadministration commands, see the PCS help screen for the